How Effective Are Different Acne Medications?

 When you first start to use benzoyl peroxide, the skin can peel or become itchy or irritated.
 This is quite normal, but if it becomes severe or unbearable, speak to your doctor or pharmacist.

-Antibiotic tablets for acne can be prescribed by your GP or skin specialist, usually alongside other topical treatments.
-They’re usually used to help treat more severe cases of acne.
+Antibiotics for acne can be prescribed by your GP or skin specialist, usually alongside other topical treatments.
+They're usually used to help treat more severe cases of acne.

-You should begin to notice a difference in your skin after around six weeks of taking tetracyclines for acne.
+You should begin to notice a difference in your skin after around six weeks of taking antibiotics for acne.
 Your doctor will usually suggest that you continue treatment for around four to six months.